zingale/phy504/docs/source/cxx-vector2d-class.rst

    :caption: ``test_vectors.cpp``

 There are a wide range of other capabilities we could imagine adding to this class to make it easier to work with vectors.
-We'll explore some of them in our homework.

 .. admonition:: try it...